InfinityGamer-Game-Site/.github/profile/README.md

 <b>Welcome to InfinityGamer!</b><br>
-      Play a large collection of tons of free games.
+      Play a large collection of free games.
 Whether you like action, adventure, puzzles, or strategy, you'll find something to enjoy.
       <br>
       There are multiple alternate links to fight against school blocks!